Is Topo Chico Bad For You? An Ingredient Analysis

 But what ingredients are used to flavor Topo Chico?
 Are the drinks bad for you?
 Is mineral water healthier than regular water?
 And what do the reports about PFAS in Topo Chico mean?

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Topo Chico based on medical studies to give our take on whether the drinks are healthy, or if they’re bad for you.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Topo Chico to give our take on whether or not it's bad for you.

-We’ll discuss whether mineral water is healthier than regular tap water, and explain the research report that found Topo Chico to be high in per-and polyfluorinated substances (PFAS) and whether it matters.
+We’ll also discuss whether mineral water like Topo Chico is healthier than regular tap water, explain the research report that found Topo Chico to be high in per-and polyfluorinated substances (PFAS), and compare the healthiness of Topo Chico to other popular bottled water brands like La Croix.

 Ingredient Analysis

-The ingredients in the unflavored version of Topo Chico are shown above.
+The ingredients in the unflavored version of Topo Chico are shown below:

 The fact that there are no additive ingredients in this water brand, along with the fact that it’s packaged in glass, make it healthier in our opinion (and better for the environment) than the average water brand packaged in plastic.